ideachoi337/MobileAgent/README.md

 The dataset consists of screenshot images from an Android smartphone environment with instructions and next actions

 ## Training
+> You can train model by script ```GPUS=1 PER_DEVICE_BATCH_SIZE=8 sh shell/finetune.sh```

 For fine-tuning, two-stage training was used.
 * Stage 1: Trained using only the data corresponding to the "Click" action.
 This is to ensure that the model outputs in the desired format and to develop its basic GUI understanding abilities.
+(Total 118418 data)
 * Stage 2: Trained using whole the data.
 This is to enhance the model's ability to choose the appropriate action for a given situation and to improve its understanding of the screenshot image.
+(Total 170824 data)

 The training details are as follows:
 * GPU: 1 RTX A6000 (48GB)
 * Batch size: 16
+* num_epoch: 1
 * LoRA Training: Freeze backbone and train LoRA layer with r=16 (visual encoder was also trained at stage 2)
 * learning_rate: 4e-5 with cosine scheduler and warmup
 * Time taken: 7h + 14h